opacapp/opacclient/opacclient/libopac/README.md

 Installation
 ------------
-The library is available through our [Bintray repository](https://bintray.com/opacapp/libs/libopac/).
+The library is available through [JCenter](https://bintray.com/opacapp/libs/libopac/).
 Snippets for Maven or Gradle build configuration files and JAR downloads are available there.

-We also intend to release the library on JCenter soon.

 Usage
 -----